andreasnicklaus/master/paper/freewriting/5-1_page_load_times.md

 **Metrics**:
 - TBW
-  - Nuxt(build, local) produces bigger index, create and profile page for the initial pages <!-- REVIEW: why -->
+  - Nuxt(build, local) produces bigger index, create and profile page for the initial pages
   - Create page is the only really surprising one
   - About page has no large multimedia files and is therefore very small
 - TTFB